hapax/hapax.github.io/assets/crowd.md

 of guesses cancels individual error so that $X = C$.

-The crowd is not wise when individuals are off the mark, but agree with each other, so the first term is not cancelled by the second.
+The crowd is not wise when individuals are off the mark, but agree with each other, and the first term is not cancelled by the second.
 This makes the peril of groupthink clear in a precise statistical sense.
-In the social sciences, this is called the *diversity of prediction theorem*, though I personally feel that *wisdom of the crowd theorem* or *groupthink theorem* are a little more concrete.
+In the social sciences, this is called the *diversity of prediction theorem*, though I personally feel that the *groupthink theorem* is snappier.

 #### Fermi estimates